internetarchive/dweb-mirror/USING.md

 [issue#142](https://github.com/internetarchive/dweb-mirror/issues/142) display size of download

-Click on the Crawl button till it turns Green and it will download a full copy of the book, video or audio next time it crawls,  (TODO make that immediate and in already initialized crawl).
+Click on the Crawl button till it turns Green and it will download a full copy of the book, video or audio next time it crawls,
+This crawling should be immediate and in already initialized crawl.
+[See issue#132](https://github.com/internetarchive/dweb-mirror/issues/132)
 These items will also appear on your Local page.
 See the note above, usually you won’t want to leave it at blue.